kantoku-code/Fusion360_BLACKSMITH/BLACKSMITH/commands/SheetMetalExport/README.md

 ![Alt text](./resources_readme/dialog_eng.png)
 + A : Place a check mark in the body/component to be exported.
++ B : Specify the output format.
+  + DXF: Export DXF.
+  + SAT: Export SAT.
+(Bend lines are also exported.)
-+ B : Check the components to be output.
++ C : Check the components to be output.
   + The sheet metal body and the component name it belongs to will be listed.
   + For the sheet metal body shown, there is a pre-check mark.
   + No need to pre-create flat patterns.